Q: Are monsters good at math?

 All the tips from ESC194 will be useful here too, so check them out in the Calculus I overview.
 However, we still have one piece of advice specific to ESC195.

 ESC195 is a very formula-heavy course.
-Even though you aren’t allowed to bring a formula sheet with you into midterms or the final exam, we highly recommend you make one to help you during revision, which can both help you keep track of what formulas you need to memorize, as well as help you in the actual memorization.
+Even though you aren’t allowed to bring a formula sheet to the midterms or the final exam, we highly recommend you make one to help with review, which can both help you keep track of what formulas you need to memorize and help you with the actual memorization.

 Another example: when doing vector function problems, there are many formulas that must be used and memorized, such as the formulas for the unit tangent vector or curvature of a plane.
 It is a good idea to keep all these formulas written down so that you can reread them and memorize them quicker.